allenyangyl/dehaze/README.md

 The training and test patches are in folder "patches"
 The training and test labels are in "TrainLabels.txt" and "TestLabels.txt"
 Run "train.sh" to train DehazeNet
+Run "test.py" to calculate MSE on synthesized test data

 ## Data
 Some images for haze removal